zohaib87/xe-plugin/readme.txt

 = 1.1.13 =

-* New Added: Enqueue method in helper class.
+* New: Added Enqueue method in helper class.
-* New Added: localhost variable to localize script.
+* New: Added localhost variable to localize script.
-* New Added: Auto change of global obj prefix in scripts on npm run init.
+* New: Added Auto change of global obj prefix in scripts on npm run init.
 * Moved: localhost method from helpers class to plugin options class.
 * Fixed: Some minor bugs.

 = 1.1.12 =

-* New Added: Sample classes for product types, custom fields, tabs.
+* New: Added Sample classes for product types, custom fields, tabs.
-* New Added: Views class for reusable sections.
+* New: Added Views class for reusable sections.
-* New Added: wp_localize_script() function.
+* New: Added wp_localize_script() function.
-* New Added: sanitize_email() and sanitize_url() to update_field().
+* New: Added sanitize_email() and sanitize_url() to update_field().
 * Fixed: Plugin options not saving.
 * Fixed: Minor bugs.

 = 1.1.11 =

-* New Added: Shortcode sample.
+* New: Added Shortcode sample.
-* New Added: Metabox sample.
+* New: Added Metabox sample.
 * Fixed: Minor bugs.

 = 1.1.10 =

-* New Added: Sample Plugin Options menu page.
+* New: Added Sample Plugin Options menu page.
-* New Added: Class for default options.
+* New: Added Class for default options.

 = 1.1.9 =

-* New Added: Standalone .pot file generation script.
+* New: Added Standalone .pot file generation script.
 * Fixed: Generating empty .pot file

 = 1.1.8 =